ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 1. How do you raise issues when you observe them?

-ℹ️ There's a lot you can (and should) cover in this area, so check out the ["Communication and Feedback"](#communication-and-feedback) and ["Dealing with Conflict"](#dealing-with-conflict) sections below for more questions that apply to both interviewer and interviewee.
+There's a lot you can (and should) cover in this area, so check out the ["Communication and Feedback"](#-communication-and-feedback) and ["Dealing with Conflict"](#-dealing-with-conflict) sections below for more questions that apply to both interviewer and interviewee.

 ### 🤹‍♀️ Team Logistics